 5) If we are fortunate, we eventually reach the stage of acceptance and healing.
 We treasure the time we had with our pet and lapse into a period of calm and tranquility– if not happiness.
 We develop a new lifestyle in which other things substitute for the relationship we had with out pet.
 This is the time we might look for another furry friend.

-Here Are Some Things You Can Do To Hasten Acceptance And Healing:
+Are There Some Things I Can Do To Hasten Acceptance And Healing ?

 Give yourself permission to grieve.
 Accept that you were very close to your pet and recognize how much the pet meant to you.
 Place a memorial plaque to your pet in a favorite spot.
 This allows you to pay tribute to the pet that meant so much to you.
 Try to get plenty of rest, eat well and exercise.
 Surround yourself with positive friends who understand your loss and let them share your burden.
 Treat yourself to pleasurable activities.
 Be patient.
 Recognize that you will have relapses of grief and sadness.
 Remember that grief will pass and life will be pleasant again.
 Don’t be afraid to lean on friends and pet loss support groups.

-How To Explain The Loss Of A Pet To Your Children:
+How Do I Explain The Loss Of A Pet To My Children ?

 As a parents you may feel uncomfortable talking about death to your kids.
 You may think that silence will spare your children some of the pain and sadness.
 But, this is wrong.
 The whole family needs to talk freely together, even if through tears.
 Kids develop deep bonds to their pets.
 Once their best friend is gone they need to be allowed personal grief and closure.